U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives

 (Revised by FSCC 4/09)

-1. Fulfilling the U.S. Diversity requirement.
+1. Fulfilling the U.S. Cultures and Communities (formerly U.S. Diversity) requirement.

 • Non-Equivalent Transfer Course taken in Fall 2023 or later